gooseberrysoft/excel-streaming/README.md

 writer.AddCell(staticSharedStringRef2);

-// using local dictionary automatically maintained in the ExcelWriter instance writer.AddCellWithSharedString("Some string from exteranal store");
+// using local dictionary automatically maintained in the ExcelWriter instance writer.AddCellSharedString("Some string from exteranal store");
-writer.AddCellWithSharedString("Some string from exteranal store");
+writer.AddCellSharedString("Some string from exteranal store");

 await writer.Complete();
 ```